Business & EntrepreneurshipOctober 06, 2025

 Cooperatives

-Adsız Tasarım (4)
+Adsız Tasarım (1)

-Differences between legal entities and natural persons
+Differences between legal and natural persons

 Differences in terms of rights and obligations

-Natural persons acquire legal capacity at birth and can act on their own behalf, sign contracts, file lawsuits, and be sued.
-However, capacity to act depends on conditions such as the ability to distinguish, adulthood, and not being under restriction.
-For example, a natural person can acquire property in their own name or sign an employment contract.
+Natural persons acquire legal capacity at birth and can act, sign contracts, file lawsuits, and be sued in their own name.
+However, legal capacity depends on conditions such as discernment, adulthood, and not being under guardianship.
+For example, a natural person can own property or enter into an employment contract in their own name.

 Representation and liability structure

-Adsız Tasarım (5)
+Adsız Tasarım (2)

 How is legal personality acquired?

-Registration and official recognition process
+Registration and formalization process

 Sources: 1, 2.